EMDR Therapy for Substance Use Disorders

-Hotel California by the Sea understands the crucial connection between co-occurring disorders and addiction.
-Some co-occurring disorders directly contribute to the development of substance abuse.
-Certain mental illnesses and other mental health conditions, such as PTSD, can make recovering from substance use disorders more complicated.
-That’s why we decided to incorporate Eye-Movement Desensitization and Reprocessing Therapy (EMDR) treatment into our addiction curriculums for addicts and alcoholics who’ve experienced traumatic events.
+At Hotel California by the Sea, we understand the crucial connection between co-occurring mental health disorders and addiction.
+In some instances, co-occurring disorders can directly contribute to the development of substance abuse and alcohol addiction.
+Mental health conditions can make recovering from substance use disorders complicated and difficult.
+By incorporating Eye-Movement Desensitization and Reprocessing Therapy (EMDR) into our rehab addiction treatment programs, patients suffering from drug and alcohol abuse will be able to address distressing trauma-related symptoms that contribute to their addiction.

 A traumatic experience is any experience that causes significant distress to the sufferer.
 Trauma can be physical, emotional, or sexual.
 Trauma is relative to the sufferer, meaning that what is traumatic to one person may not be traumatic to the next person.